znac049/XEKeyboard/README.md

 to me that it wouldn't be too difficult to interface an old PS2 keyboard to the 65XE with something like an Arduino.
 This would have a few advantages:

- - PS2 keyboards are still pretty easy and cheap to acquire
+ - USB keyboards are cheap and easy to acquire
- - PS2 keyboards, even the really cheap ones, are of an infintely higher quality to the original Atari keyboard
+ - USB keyboards, even the really cheap ones, are of an infintely higher quality to the original Atari keyboard
- - Arduinos are cheap
+ - Arduinos are cheap so will be good for prototyping

 It was also a requirement that the Atari wouldn't be aware of the change

+The ultimate goal is to create a custom PCB that drops into the XE's POKEY socket.

 ## Design
 When I looked at the schematics for the 65XE, I found a slightly more